anto18671/pytorch-training-script/README.md

 - **Model:** Leverages the EfficientNetV2 architecture available in `torch.hub`.
 The classifier head of the pre-trained model is replaced with a custom classifier tailored for binary classification.

 - **Training Loop:** The loop makes use of the AdamW optimizer combined with the Binary Cross Entropy with Logits loss.
 Additionally, class weights are considered to counteract any class imbalances.

+- **EMA (Exponential Moving Average) Integration:** For smoother validation, you can enable the EMA during training.
+Uncomment the EMA initialization and its corresponding methods in the training loop to utilize this feature.

+- **Learning Rate Finder:** The script employs an adaptive learning rate approach, ensuring optimal convergence speed.
+Users can adjust the learning rate and monitor its effect on training loss for better performance.

 - **Visualization:** Post each epoch, the script visualizes and saves the training and validation loss and accuracy as PNG images.